Oral herpes can cause painful throat lesions and inflammation

 The Viral Culprit: Understanding HSV-1

 Herpes simplex virus type 1 (HSV-1) is the primary cause of oral herpes in the throat.
 This persistent virus establishes itself in nerve pathways, remaining dormant until triggered by various factors such as stress, illness, or immune system suppression.
-Sore throat that won't go away might indicate a potential herpes outbreak, especially when accompanied by characteristic symptoms.
+A sore throat that won't go away might indicate a potential herpes outbreak, especially when accompanied by characteristic symptoms.

 Recognizing Throat Herpes Symptoms